 Mr. Poon is admitted to practice before all state and federal courts in the State of California, and is also a member of the bar of the U.S. Supreme Court, the U.S. Courts of Appeals for the Third, Fourth, Fifth, Sixth, Seventh, Ninth, Tenth, Eleventh, District of Columbia, and Federal Circuits, as well as the U.S. Court of Federal Claims and the U.S. Court of Appeals for Veterans Claims.
 In 2012, he was appointed by the Chief Justice of California to serve on the Judicial Council’s Advisory Committee on Civil Jury Instructions.
 He has published, spoken, and been a commentator on a range of topics, and was featured on the cover of the February 2011 issue of Los Angeles Lawyer magazine.
 Mr. Poon has also been recognized as a Leading Lawyer in Labor & Employment in California in the 2013 and 2014 editions of Chambers USA: America’s Leading Lawyers for Business, and as a 2014 Rising Star in Class Actions by Law360.
 In 2012, US Legal500 noted that Mr. Poon, among others, is “widely regarded for [his] appellate work.”
 In 2008, Mr. Poon was named one of the “Top 20 Under 40” lawyers in California by the Daily Journal and as one of the “Best Lawyers Under 40” in 2011 by the National Asian Pacific American Bar Association.
-He was also named a “future litigation star” from 2010 to 2015 by Institutional Investor’s Nationwide Benchmark Litigation Guide, a “Southern California SuperLawyer” in 2014 and 2015 and a “Southern California Rising Star” in 2005, 2006, 2007, 2008, 2009, 2011, 2012 and 2013 by Law and Politics and Los Angeles magazines.
-Mr. Poon serves on the Board of Trustees of Southern California Public Radio, and serves or has served on the firm’s Associate Compensation, Diversity and Hiring Committees.
+He was also named a “future litigation star” from 2010 to 2015 by Institutional Investor’s Nationwide Benchmark Litigation Guide, a “Southern California SuperLawyer” in 2014 and 2015, as well as a “Southern California Rising Star” for eight years before that, by Law and Politics and Los Angeles magazines.